rlab874/rlab874/index.md

 remaining shift hours to assist other drivers
 * Handled and delivered $7000+/weekly in office and restaurant supplies; maintained and nurtured over 90+ individual client accounts

+### EXTRACURRICULAR AND CERTIFICATIONS

+**JPMorgan Chase & Co.
+Software Engineering Lite virtual experience program on Forage - December 2023**

+ * Completed a simulation focused on the process of completing an engineering ticket for a system in the credit-card rewards department of JPMorgan Chase & Co.
+ * Created a new class to get an existing system up and running
+ * Wrote a test suite for the class added